Click on the links below to find out more.

 Pins and wires, and screws and plates, can sometimes be the cause or irritation months or years after surgery.
 If this happens there will often be swelling and/or licking at the site.
 Removal of the metalwork usually leads to rapid resolution of the problem.

-Our fixed price scheme includes an initial supply of drugs from us that typically lasts 5 days.
+Our fixed price packages include an initial supply of drugs that typically last five days.

-We typically supply antibiotics (usually clavaseptin), non-steroidal anti-inflammatories (NSAIDs, usually carprofen or meloxicam), and often extra analgesia (usually tramadol for dogs and buprenorphine for cats).
+We usually supply antibiotics (clavaseptin), non-steroidal anti-inflammatories (NSAIDs, usually carprofen or meloxicam), and often extra analgesia (tramadol for dogs and buprenorphine for cats).

-We don’t make any charges for follow up checks, but we do make charges for any follow up drugs.
-As policy, we ask that further medications are sourced from the referring veterinary practice.
+As policy, we ask that further medications are sourced from your referring veterinary practice.
 As a surgical practice our drug stock is far more restricted in range and quantity than is the case for a typical general practice.
-So, we can’t supply some medications, and even if we could, they are almost certain to be substantially cheaper when sourced from your own practice.

 My pet hasn’t passed motions since surgery.
 Is this normal?